armadaproject/armada/docs/developer.md

 |lookoutingesterv2  |localhost:4007|
 |jobservice         |localhost:4008|

+### Other Debugging Methods

+Run `mage debug local` to only spin up the dependencies of Armada, and then run the individual components yourself.

+For required enviromental variables, please see [The Enviromental Variables Guide](../developer/env/README.md).

 ## Finer-Grain Control

 If you would like to run the individual mage targets yourself, you can do so.